 As the debate over values grows ever more divisive, one of the most eminent historians of the Victorian era reminds readers that values are no substitute for virtues–and that the Victorian considered hard work, thrift, respectability, and charity virtues essential to a worthwhile life.
 "An elegant, literate defense of ninteenth-century English mores and morals."–New York.

-Gertrude Himmelfarb taught for twenty-three years at Brooklyn College and the Graduate School of the City University of New York, where she was named Distinguished Professor of History in 1978.
-Now Professor Emeritus, she lives with her husband, Irving Kristol,… More about Gertrude Himmelfarb
+Gertrude Himmelfarb taught for 23 years at Brooklyn College and the Graduate School of the City University of New York, where she was named distinguished professor of history in 1978.
+Now professor emeritus, she lives with her husband, Irving Kristol,… More about Gertrude Himmelfarb